 Princess Olga was born in Greece on 11 June 1903 as Princess Olga of Greece and Denmark to Prince Nicholas of Greece and Denmark (third son of George I of Greece) and Grand Duchess Elena Vladimirovna of Russia(daughter of Grand Duke Vladimir Alexandrovich of Russia, and granddaughter of Tsar Alexander II of Russia).
 Her family was forced into exile following the overthrow of the Greek monarchy.
 She married Prince Paul of Yugoslavia on 22 October 1923.
 They had three children together: Prince Alexander (one of the founders of the Serbian Unity Congress), Prince Nikola (a frequent companion and possible suitor of Princess Margaret – Queen Elizabeth’s sister, he died in a tragic car accident in 1954), and Princess Elizabeth (a human rights activist, a former presidential candidate for Serbia, and recipient of the first Nuclear Disarmament Forum Award).

 To read more about the reburial, visit this thread – Royal Reburial for Prince Paul and Princess Olga of Yugoslavia.Filed under Serbian Royals

-Tagged Biography, Crown Prince Alexander, Crown Princess Katherine, Olga of Greece and Denmark, President Nikolic, Prince Nikola, Prince Paul, Princess Elizabeth of Yugoslavia, Reburial.
+Tagged Biography, Crown Prince Alexander, Crown Princess Katherine, Olga of Greece and Denmark, President Nikolic, Prince Nikola, Prince Paul, Princess Elizabeth, Reburial.